immunomind/immunarch/README.md

 ## Introduction

-`immunarch` is an R package designed to analyse T-cell receptor (TCR) and B-cell receptor (BCR) repertoires, aimed at medical scientists and bioinformaticians.
+`immunarch` is an R package designed to analyse T-cell receptor (TCR) and B-cell receptor (BCR) repertoires, mainly tailored to medical scientists and bioinformaticians.
 The mission of `immunarch` is to make immune sequencing data analysis as effortless as possible and help you focus on research instead of coding.

 ## Contact
-Create a ticket with a bug or question on [GitHub Issues](https://github.com/immunomind/immunarch/issues) to help the community help you and enrich it with your experience.
-If you need to send us a sensitive data, feel free to contact us via [support@immunomind.io](mailto:support@immunomind.io).
+Create a ticket with a bug or question on [GitHub Issues](https://github.com/immunomind/immunarch/issues) to get help from the community and enrich it with your experience.
+If you need to send us sensitive data, feel free to contact us via [support@immunomind.io](mailto:support@immunomind.io).

 ## Installation